 Any web developer working for you needs to listen first, and translate what you want into what the web developer can do.

 If the project isn’t a good fit, then perhaps your developer can refer you to someone else.
 If that’s not the case, then the process begins in phases.

-The first phase for the developer is to take what you've discussed so far and determine the scope of the project.
+The first phase for the developer is to take what you’ve discussed so far and determine the project’s scope.

 Everything in the scope gets documented so both sides are clear on the direction of the development process.